 The wind decreased a little and I furled out the jib half way, we were still a good five miles away from the shore, north-west.
-The effect of the island was already palpable, the wind dropped further and shifted so, that it came from directly the bay.
+The effect of the island was already palpable, the wind dropped further and shifted so, that it came directly from the bay.
 There was no way I was going to be able to tack back and forth into this catabolic wind.
-It seemed too hard work after the irksome night sail we just’ve been through.
-I turned on the engine, and after nearly two hours tedious motoring we finally arrived to the bay that was going to be our home for the next six weeks.
+It seemed too hard work after the irksome night-sail we have just been through.
+I turned on the engine, and after nearly two hours tedious motoring we finally arrived to the bay, that was going to be our home for the next six weeks.

-There was one other yacht there Avatar, they greeted us and we and we waved to them as passed by, and dropped the anchor at somewhat shallower water in the middle of the bay.
+There was one other yacht there Avatar, they greeted us, we waved back to them as we passed by, and dropped the anchor at somewhat shallower water in the middle of the bay.
 It was one o’clock in the afternoon, we had plenty of time left of the day.
 The relief and the joy was immense, but we were tired enough and decided to stay on the boat and not going ashore until tomorrow.
 We had time to look around.
-The bay is U shaped, open to the west, perfect to enjoy the sunset, provided there is no other boat behind you with an anchorlight on top of the mast, with the strength of a reflector.
-It is about 200 metres wide and high but climbable cliffs emerge on its north and south side.
-On the east lies the lovely Hanavave village, with its church, football pitch, a small river running into the the sea, and the newly built and sufficiantly ugly harbour for the small fishing boats.
-The harbour consits a concrete quay, some mooring balls to tie the boats bow-to and stern to shore, and the jetty to protect it from the swell.
-The jetty is built of enermous concrete blocks, and really doesn’t fit into the picture of the advertised ‘most beautiful anchorage’.
-Luckily, there is a tall, yellow construction crane stationed temporarly in the middle of the vista, so that puts the mind in place.
+The bay is U shaped, open to the west, perfect to enjoy the sunset, provided there is no other boat behind you with an anchor light on the top of the mast, with the strength of a reflector.
+It is about 200 meters wide and high but climbable cliffs emerge on its north and south side.
+On the east is the lovely Hanavave village, with its church, football pitch, a small river running into the the sea, and the newly built and sufficiently ugly harbour for the small fishing boats.
+The harbour consists a concrete quay, some mooring balls to tie the boats bow-to, and stern to shore, and the jetty to protect it from the swell.
+The jetty is built of enormous concrete blocks, and really doesn’t fit into the picture of the advertised ‘most beautiful anchorage’.
+Luckily, there is a tall, yellow construction crane stationed temporarily in the middle of the vista, so that puts the mind in place.
 I thought the French have visual style?

 The afternoon went quickly, I had my well deserved beer and not much after dusk we were sound asleep.
 The night seemed to be quiet enough, I slept fairly well, and just woke up before sunrise, at about five o’clock.
 One quick look about – and I didn’t recognize one bit of the landscape that was around.
 I called Ana, somewhat nervously and panicky.
 ‘Ana, Ana get up, we have to go!
 Now!
 We dragged the anchor!’
 We were near some cliffs and rocks, at safe distance but God only knows what is underneath.
 I looked left and right and could not see the actual bay we supposed to be in.
 The wind blew strongly to my face if the coast was on my left side so I assumed that is the direction we have to go.
-That much was how far I could think just after waking up.
-I was more preoccupied about the situation of the anchor.
-Is it stuck, how deep it is, is the chain around some coral head and how I am going to retrieve it?
+That much was, how far I could think just after waking up.
+I was more preoccupied with the situation of the anchor.
+Is it stuck, how deep it is in, is the chain around some coral head and how am I going to retrieve it?
 Engine on, crew at the helm and I started to pull up the rope and the chain.
-With a bit of a fiddling with the last few meters of the chain and the anchor itself was coming up, and we were heading back to the anchorage.
-This island doesn’t give itself to us easily!
+With a bit of a fiddling, the last few meters of the chain and the anchor itself was coming up, and we were heading back to the original anchorage.
+This island doesn’t give itself easily to us!
 It was a good bit of motoring before we were back at the bay.
-Avatar was gone already (I met them later, they thought we reanchored during the night because of the strong winds.
+Avatar was gone already (I met them later, they thought we re-anchored during the night because of the strong winds.
 Needles to say they were stunned by the dragging story.) and we parked somewhat nearer to the shore.
 I dropped the anchor and dived down to check it.
-The bottom was mostly rocks, pretty bad holding, but it looked ok this time.
-It was hopefully time to relax a little after these big excitments.
+The bottom was mostly rocks, pretty bad holding, but it looked OK this time.
+It was hopefully time to relax a little after these big excitements.

-The water was clear blue, the weather was warm and the landscape around us, despite of the yellow crane and the concrate jetty, was beautiful.
+The water was clear blue, the weather was warm and the landscape around us, despite of the yellow crane and the concrete jetty, was beautiful.
 Let’s discover the coast, I thought after breakfast, and started to get the inflatable dinghy ready to use.
 It was punctured.
-A small hole was letting out air from one of the tubes, the bubbles coming up in the water showed it clearly.
+A small hole was letting out air from one of the tubes, the bubbles coming up in the water showed the location clearly.
 I had no repair kit with me.
-That was one of those plans I made, the next time I am in a suitable place, I will have to get a dinghy repair kit.
+That was one of those plans I made, the next time I am in a civilized place, I will have to get a dinghy repair kit.
 Too late.
-In my mind, I went through all the materials I had on the boat to find something to use for to plug the hole.
+In my mind, I went through all the materials I had on the boat to find something to use to plug the hole.
 I remembered, I had bought plenty of silicon adhesive in Panama and I had an old sailing salopates cut up for patches.
-I hauled the dinghy out of the water put it on the foredeck, cleaned the area around the hole with aceton and patched it up with the silicon like you would do with a bycicle tube.
+I hauled the dinghy out of the water put it on the fore-deck, cleaned the area around the hole with acetone and patched it up with the silicon like you would do with a bicycle tube.
 It needed a good 24 hours dry, so we were stuck on the boat for another day, but we didn’t mind.

-I swam ashore where it was nearest and there was a reef to climb out of the water and got some fresh coconut for us.
+I swam ashore where it was nearest and there was a reef to climb out of the water and got some fresh coconuts for us.
 We drank the coconut water and grated the coconut meat.
 I bought a special device for that purpose in Atuona.
 It is a small, spoon-shaped, but flat stainless steel tool about 8 inches long.
-The wider, round part has little teeth around, and it is fixed to a wooden plank, like a chopping board, the round end stcicking out.
-You sit on the board with a half coconut in hand, and grate the white meat on the theeted part of the tool, that’s sticking out over the edge of the board.
+The wider, round part has little teeth around, and it is fixed to a wooden plank, like a chopping board, the round end sticking out.
+You sit on the board with a half coconut in hand, and grate the white meat on the teethed part of the tool, that’s sticking out over the edge of the board.
 The noodle-like grated coconut drops down to a bowl on the ground.
 Continue until you have enough.
-To make coconut milk, you squeze this white mash in a cheese cloth (I use a bit of mosquito net).
-Delicous for marination, or sauce and has millions of use.
+To make coconut milk, you squeeze this white mash in a cheese cloth (I use a bit of mosquito net).
+Delicious for marination, or sauce and has millions of use.
 Coconut oil can be made out of the coconut milk, by boiling away the excess water.
-It has literaly for hundreds of use, from skin moisterizer to lamp oil.
+It has literally hundreds of use, from skin moisturizer to lamp oil.
 Coconut is a god-sent plant, and we didn’t yet talk about the shelter and the good quality timber it can provide.